Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/2. WebApp calls Microsoft Graph on behalf of signed-in user/2.1. using authorization code flow/README.md

 The two new lines of code:

-- enable MSAL.NET to hook-up to the OpenID Connect events and redeem the authorization code obtained by the ASP.NET Core middleware and get a token into the token cache, for use by the Controllers.
+- enable MSAL.NET to hook-up to the OpenID Connect events and redeem the authorization code obtained by the ASP.NET Core middleware and after obtaining a token, saves it into the token cache, for use by the Controllers.
 - Decide which token cache implementation to use.
 In this part of the phase, we'll use a simple in memory token cache, but next steps will show you other implementations you can benefit from, including distributed token caches based on a SQL database, or a Redis cache.

 ### Add additional files to call Microsoft Graph

 Add the `Services\Microsoft-Graph-Rest\*.cs` files.
-This is an implementation of a custom service which encapsultes the call to the Microsoft Graph me endpoint.
-Given an access token to access the Microsoft Graph, it's capable of getting the user information and the photo of the user.
+This is an implementation of a custom service which encapsultes the call to the Microsoft Graph /me endpoint.
+Given an access token for Microsoft Graph, it's capable of getting the user information and the photo of the user.

 ```CSharp
 public interface IGraphApiOperations